 - Broken braces

 No matter what the dental emergency you are experiencing, it is important that you contact us right away.

 As with most medical issues, timely action and treatment can greatly improve the end result.
 Dentistry is no exception.
 Even something that may seem small, like a loose crown, can have a significant impact on your dental health and structure in the long term if left untreated.

-Did you know that 14% of people will experience a dental emergency of some kind during their lifetime?
+Did you know that 14 percent of people will experience a dental emergency of some kind during their lifetime?
 It’s important to have a proper action plan ready when they do happen, so here are some common emergencies and how you can handle them.

 Extruded Tooth – An extruded tooth is a tooth that is partially displaced from its natural position, usually due to an impact and is often sports related.
 If you have a tooth pushed inward or outward, don’t force the tooth back into position.
 Call us, your dentist in Toronto, for immediate assistance.

 Something Stuck Between Teeth – First, never poke between your teeth with a pin or similar sharp, pointy object as it can cut your gums, cause infection, or scratch your tooth’s enamel.
-Always use dental floss to very gently and carefully remove the object.
+Always use dental floss to remove the object very gently and carefully.
 If you can’t remove it, call (416) 769-2273.
-And here’s a tip: Never ever flush your floss … or you’ll have another type of emergency that only a plumber can fix!
+Here’s a tip: Never ever flush your floss … or you’ll have another type of emergency that only a plumber can fix!